The Orders API enables merchants to process orders received through Shopping Actions. Through this API, participating merchants can:

 To use the Orders API:

-- Agree to the Purchases on Google terms in your Merchant Center account (check the checkbox at Merchant Center > Purchases on Google > Settings).
+- Agree to the Shopping Actions terms in your Merchant Center account.
+To do this, check the checkbox at Merchant Center > Purchases on Google > Settings.

-Repeat this step for all accounts that will use the Orders API or access the Orders view in the Merchant Center.
+- Add the "Shopping Actions Order Manager" role to your new Google Service Account (GSA) that was created in the previous step.
+Do this for any other account that will use the Orders API or access the Orders view in Merchant Center.

 - (Optional) Download the Content API client libraries for your app.